Morocco earthquake: Is it safe to travel at the moment?

 “If you are planning to travel to Morocco imminently we advise you check with your accommodation provider/tour operator to confirm arrangements before departure in case of disruption or damage resulting from the earthquake.

-The US Embassy in the Moroccan capital, Rabat, is telling American citizens: “Please exercise caution for the next 24 hours in case of additional earthquakes or aftershocks.
+The US Embassy in the Moroccan capital, Rabat, is telling American citizens: “Local hospitals and resources in the most affected areas may become strained.
+Hospitals in Marrakech and major cities are currently open but have limited capacity.

-“A tsunami warning will also be in effect for coastal areas.
-Adhere to police instructions regarding road closures or traffic disruptions.”
+“Avoid affected areas and follow police instructions regarding road closures or traffic disruptions.
+Airports and local transportation are open and functioning.”

 What are the airlines saying?